Little Bill Daggett: You'd be William Munny out of Missouri. Killer of women and children.

 W.W.
 Beauchamp: No, no, he was, he was called "Two-Gun Corcoran."

 Little Bill Daggett: Yeah well, a lot of folks did call him "Two-Gun" but that wasn't because he was sporting two pistols.
 That was because he had a dick that was so big it was longer than the barrel of that Walker Colt that he carried.
+And the only "insultin' to a lady" he ever did was to stick that thing of his into this French lady that Bob here was kind of sweet on.

 Will Munny: I ain't like that no more.
 I ain't the same, Ned.
 Claudia, she straightened me up, cleared me of drinkin' whiskey and all.
 Just 'cause we're goin' on this killing, that don't mean I'm gonna go back to bein' the way I was.
 I just need the money, get a new start for them youngsters.
 Ned, you remember that drover I shot through the mouth and his teeth came out the back of his head?
 I think about him now and again.
 He didn't do anything to deserve to get shot, at least nothin' I could remember when I sobered up.